equivalent/scrapbook2/carrierwave.md

 ```

+### Set and compare existance of file with Carrierwave uploader record specs

-### How to mock/stub file in model that is using  CarrierWave uploader
+...or: How to mock/stub file in model that is using  CarrierWave uploader

 ```ruby
 require 'spec_helper'